CainanD/RefAV/README.md

   <img src="figures/pipeline.png" alt="RefAV Method">
 </p>

-🚨 We are holding a new competition for 2026.
-Top performing teams can win cash prizes, generously sponsored by Uber. 🚨
+We are hosting a new competition in 2026.
+We have annotated over 5x the number of visual events (120 -> >600), given all scenario descriptions positive and negative instances, and generally improved label quality.
+Submissions must be made before May 31st, 2026.
+Top performing teams can win cash prizes, generously sponsored by Uber.

+⏱️ Temporal Localization Winner: $2500
+📍 Spatio-Temporal Localization Winner: $2500
+💡 Efficiency Innovation Award: $2500

 A single autonomous vehicle will stream about ~4TB of data per hour with a full stack of camera and lidar sensors.
 The vast majority of this data comes from uninteresting scenarios -- the ego vehicle driving straight down a lane, possibly with another car in front of it.
 It can be prohibitively expensive to retrive and label specific scenarios for ego-behaivor evaluation, safety testing, or active learning at scale.